NorvetMSP/peanut-pos/docs/Architecture/Architecture_10_7_2025.md

 Note: While syncing, the UI may show cached receipt data until cloud confirmation, leading to small, later-reconciled differences.

+### Implementation notes

+- POS Edge Client uses a PWA stack (Vite + `vite-plugin-pwa`) with Workbox for caching.
+- Catalog data is cached per-tenant in `localStorage`; an offline order queue uses idempotency keys.
+- Communicates with `order-service` and `integration-gateway` over REST; status polling is used (WebSocket scaffolding exists but backend WS is not implemented yet).

 ## Cloud backend and microservices

 Containerized Rust services are deployable to Kubernetes or Docker Compose.